Contractor Management 19 min

 • You can unintentionally expose your business to any number of potential penalties and fines, even if you make an innocent mistake.

-• You may experience IP risks if the country where your contractor resides awards ownership to the person who developed it rather than the company that commissioned the work.
+• You may experience IP risks if your contractor’s country grants ownership to the person who developed it rather than the company who commissioned the work.

 • You may be responsible for deducting income tax, national insurance, or healthcare contributions, depending on the country.